HarderBetterFasterStronger/docs.buf.build/docs/breaking/overview.md

 - **Speed**. `buf`'s
   [internal Protobuf compiler](../reference/internal-compiler.md) utilizes all available cores to compile your Protobuf schema, while still maintaining deterministic output.
-Additionally files are copied into memory before processing.
+Additionally, files are copied into memory before processing.
 As an unscientific example, `buf` can compile all 2,311 `.proto` files in [googleapis](https://github.com/googleapis/googleapis) in about _0.8s_ on a four-core machine, as opposed to about 4.3s for `protoc` on the